lbbowles/lbbowles.github.io/projects/tutelage.md

 - Can pick from a list of available tutors
 - Give tutors a review
 - The customer can subscribe for a one-on-one scheduled tutoring session
-- Can utilize a TBD API to access recommended course materials (whether course specific or just useful for studying)

 Tutor (Provider)
 - Can create/modify their tutor profile